pbhupen01/spring-learning/springrest/README-test.md

 Controllers test can be written using Mockito.
 But that doesn't test actual REST request/response.
 So following approaches are recommended for Controllers tests.

 ### Using @SpringBootTest
 It starts server while running test.
-Preferred for Integration testing.
+Preferred for Web Integration testing.
 No Mocks used.
 ```java
 @RunWith(SpringRunner.class)
 @SpringBootTest(webEnvironment = WebEnvironment.RANDOM_PORT)